Research: Loyalists | EL Education Curriculum

 • The lesson begins with a rereading of "The Milliner" from Colonial Voices: Hear Them Speak.
 This is meant to focus students on the Loyalist perspective to provide a purpose for reading more about Loyalists in the rest of the lesson.

 • In Work Time A, students read a new informational text, "Loyalists," for gist and unfamiliar Vocabulary in preparation for using it to research information in response to a question in Work Time B (RI.4.3, W.4.8).
 They also analyze the structure of the text (RI.4.5).
+Please note that this text uses the term black slaves.
+Remind students that while this term was used at the time, this term is no longer appropriate.
+Ensure students recognize that enslaved person or people is more appropriate language to use.

 • In Closing and Assessment A, students synthesize their reading about Loyalists in an informational paragraph (RI.4.1, W.4.9b).
 The elements of writing a paragraph are reviewed from Modules 1-2, specifically producing complete sentences (L.4.1f) and using commas and quotation marks to mark quotations from a text (L.4.2b).